Neutron capture therapy of cancer: Accelerators as neutron sources

 Accelerators now are the primary source of epithermal neutrons for clinical BNCT.
 The first papers relating to their possible use were published in the 1980s, and, as summarized by Blue and Yanch, this topic became an active area of research in the early 2000s.
-However, it was the Fukushima nuclear disaster in Japan in 2011 that gave impetus to their development for clinical use.
+However, it was the Fukushima nuclear accident in Japan in 2011 that gave impetus to their development for clinical use.
 Accelerators also can be used to produce epithermal neutrons.
 Today several accelerator-based neutron sources (ABNS) are commercially available or under development.
 Most existing or planned systems use either the lithium-7 reaction, ^{7}Li(p,n)^{7}Be or the beryllium-9 reaction, ^{9}Be(p,n)^{9}B, to generate neutrons, though other nuclear reactions also have been considered.
 The lithium-7 reaction requires a proton accelerator with energies between 1.9 and 3.0 MeV, while the beryllium-9 reaction typically uses accelerators with energies between 5 and 30 MeV.
 Aside from the lower proton energy that the lithium-7 reaction requires, its main benefit is the lower energy of the neutrons produced.
 This in turn allows the use of smaller moderators, "cleaner" neutron beams, and reduced neutron activation.
 Benefits of the beryllium-9 reaction include simplified target design and disposal, long target lifetime, and lower required proton beam current.